 - 1. Clear the line free of slag and other debris. - 2.
 Install the valve so that the FLOW ARROW marked on the valve body/tag corresponds to flow through the line. - 3.
 Close upstream and downstream isolation valves. - 4.
-Open the isolation ball valves in the control tubing if so equipped.
+Open the ball valves or isolation cocks in the control tubing if so equipped.
 Failure to open these will prevent the valve from functioning properly. - 5.
 Connect solenoid wiring leads to the desired switching device, using safe, standard electrical procedures. - 6.
 Install pressure gauge at a location upstream of the valve.